 Why a GoHenry Card is a Good Idea

 There’s a funny thing about having an only child.
 It’s ridiculously easy to spoil them.
 When you’ve only got one child asking for this book, or that app, or this sweater – well mostly, you end up saying yes.

-I’m conscious this approach isn’t teaching Flea anything about the value of money.
+I’m conscious this approach isn’t teaching my daughter anything about the value of money.
 And it’s something she really does need to learn.
 Who’s going to teach her if not me?

-We’ve experimented with an allowance, but I often forget, and then realise I haven’t given her anything for three months.
-I’ve tried paying her for chores but a BIG part of me expects her to chip in, regardless.
+First, we tried giving Flea an allowance.
+The problem with this is that I often forget, and only remember when she’s nagging because she hasn’t had anything for three months.
+I’ve tried paying her in exchange chores but a BIG part of me expects her to chip in, regardless.
 We’re a family, and we work together to run the household.

-On a whim, last month, I decided to get Flea a GoHenry visa card.
-GoHenry is a pre-paid contactless visa card designed specifically for children.
+On a whim, I decided to get Flea a GoHenry card.
+GoHenry is a pre-paid contactless visa debit card designed specifically for children.
 I’ve read about them here and there over the years and decided to give it a go.
-By the way, this isn’t an official review or anything – I just thought our experience might be useful to other parents.
+By the way, this isn’t an official, sponsored review or anything.
+I paid for GoHenry myself, and I thought our experience might be useful to other parents.

 My first query was how the GoHenry card differs from a kids’ bank account, which would also give Flea her own debit card.

 The first difference is that you’ll need to pay a GoHenry membership fee and pay to get the card.

 The main GoHenry fees to be aware of are:

 - £4.99 if you want to get a customised card with your child’s favourite picture and name